PiotrCiosmak/Electric-Car-Rental/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information

 On this page you can, among other things, check the availability of vehicles and book them.
+You can also view rental history and future bookings.
+The administrator can add cars, change the price of current cars.

 ## Technologies Used

 - HTML 5
 - CSS 3
 - PHP 7.4.0